Effective: Anticipated Fall 2012

 Definition of an ISU volunteer

-A volunteer is an individual who performs services, in furtherance of the humanitarian, educational, or service mission of the university.
-A volunteer performs services without promise, expectation or receipt of compensation, benefits or consideration for the services provided.
+A volunteer is an individual who performs services in furtherance of the humanitarian, educational, or service mission of the university on their own free will.
+A volunteer performs services without promise, expectation or receipt of compensation or remuneration for the services provided.
 Although compensation for volunteer services is not allowed, ISU volunteers who have received prior department/unit approval may be reimbursed for actual and reasonable expenses following university reimbursement guidelines (see Resources section below).

-When providing volunteer services, a volunteer is not an employee for any purpose, is not covered by the Fair Labor Standards Act (FLSA), and is not eligible for university benefits or workers' compensation.
+An ISU volunteer may be a member of the public, ISU employee, or student who is enrolled at ISU and wishes to volunteer to an ISU department, unit or program.
+When providing volunteer services, a volunteer is not acting as an ISU employee, is not covered by the Fair Labor Standards Act (FLSA), and is not eligible for university benefits or workers' compensation.

 top